13th World Festival of Youth and Students

 This event was the last festival held during the Cold War era as waves of unrest began to occur throughout the communist world later on in the year.

 Leading up to the event

 North Korea went through years of planning and building in preparation for the event.

+Plans for event infrastructure had already been drawn up in case Pyongyang would co-host the 1988 Olympics along with Seoul.

-The Rungrado May Day Stadium was commissioned to serve as the festival's main venue, its construction officially completed in time for the festival on 1 May 1989.
+The $200-million Rungrado May Day Stadium was commissioned to serve as the festival's main venue, its construction officially completed in time for the festival on 1 May 1989.
 At the time it was the largest stadium in Asia, capable of seating 150,000 people.

+A total of 260 new buildings and venues were constructed for the event, including Central Youth Hall, East Pyongyang Grand Theatre, Pyongyang Circus and Kwangbok Street.

 The North Korean government also worked with a South Korean student organization, the National Council of Student Representatives (Jeondaehyeop), which was organized on 19 August 1987.
 The organization concentrated its efforts on getting South Korean participation in order to express its anti-US and pro-reunification commitment.
 The group secretly sent one of its members, Lim Su-kyung, to the festival.

+Numerous posters aimed at both domestic and international audiences were created to promote the event.
+These posters used imagery including Korean mythology, foreign participants and Pyongyang landmarks, and three different event logos were used on different posters.